wireload/wireload.net/source/news/2015-04-18-screenly_partners_with_hostedgraphite.markdown

 In addition to Graphite, HostedGraphite also [Grafana](http://grafana.org/), which is a separate graphing tool which you can use to render the same data sets.

-Thanks to our patnership with HostedGraphite, it is now super easy to add your dashboards from HostedGraphite to Screenly.
-We've even put up a [quick tutorial](http://www.screenlyapp.com/use-cases/dashboard/hostedgraphite.html) on hos to do this.
+Thanks to our partnership with HostedGraphite, it is now super easy to add your dashboards from HostedGraphite to Screenly.
+We've even put up a [quick tutorial](http://www.screenlyapp.com/use-cases/dashboard/hostedgraphite.html) on how to do this.

 *Still haven't tried Screenly?
 [Sign up now](https://login.screenlyapp.com/signup).*